liolok/blog-hexo/source/_posts/2018-04-en/Setup-a-Blog-with-Hexo-and-GitHub-Pages.md

 ![Initialize Hexo Site](Setup-a-Blog-with-Hexo-and-GitHub-Pages/Initialize-Hexo-Site.png)

 Now we got a local folder containing a default blog's source.
-I wrote another article for modifiying it, see [Customize Hexo Blog with NexT Theme](/en/Customize-Hexo-Blog-with-NexT-Theme/).
+I wrote another article for modifiying it, check it out in my [Hexo posts](/tags/Hexo).

 ## Preview Blog